nywinewench/nywinewench.github.io/_posts/2014-11-11-i-have-an-excuse.md

   - cava
   - bubbles

-tweet: "This is the message that will be tweeted or shared on facebook.
-It should be enclosed in quotation marks for safety."
+tweet: "Tonight, though, a little bubbly is in order."

 ---